10 Year Plan for Authentic Business

 Once your group program is formed, you might want to reduce your 1–1 client load, so that you have more time for the group program.

-It doesn't have to be complicated.
-You can collect your existing content into one place.
-Organize it so there's some kind of flow, and then fill in any missing gaps.
-This is how I’ve been able to — within the past 12 months — write two books:
+At this point, you’ve created a lot of content, so you might also want to put together your first book… it doesn't have to be complicated!
+You can simply collect your existing writings into one long document.
+Then, organize it so there's some kind of flow, and then fill in any missing gaps.
+This is how I’ve been able to write 4 books!